10 Things to Consider Before Swapping an Engine

-What happens when you put a more powerful engine into a different set of chassis or smaller car?
-Sometimes magic happens and you’ve Frankenstein’d your way to a real muscle or supercar.
-An engine swap is the process of removing a car’s original engine and replacing it with another.
-This is usually done either because of failure, or to install a different engine, usually one that is bigger and better to make your car more powerful and or economical.
-Sometimes older engines may have a shortage of spare parts and so a modern replacement may be more easily and cheaply maintained.
+What happens when you put a more powerful engine into a different set of chassis or smaller cars?
+Sometimes magic happens, and you’ve Frankenstein’d your way to a real muscle or supercar.
+An engine swap is a process of removing a car’s original engine and replacing it with another.
+This is usually done either because of failure or to install a different engine, usually one that is bigger and better to make your car more powerful and or economical.
+Sometimes older engines may have a shortage of spare parts so that a modern replacement may be more easily and cheaply maintained.

-Swapping to a diesel engine for improved fuel economy is a long established practice, with modern high efficiency and torque diesel engines this does not necessarily mean a reduction in performance associated with older diesel engine swaps.
-For the particular application of off-road vehicles the high torque at low speed of turbo diesels combined with good fuel economy makes these conversions particularly effective.
-Here on shoptalk we wouldn’t promote swapping you engine since it is an easy way to void your coverage but if you are a hobbyist extending the life of your car beyond 10+ years we have compiled a guide to 10 of the top 10 things people commonly forget or underestimate when doing a late-model engine swap.
+Swapping to a diesel engine for improved fuel economy is a long-established practice.
+With modern high efficiency and torque diesel engines, this does not necessarily mean a reduction in performance associated with older diesel engine swaps.
+For the particular application of off-road vehicles, turbo diesels’ high torque at low speed combined with good fuel economy makes these conversions particularly effective.
+We wouldn’t promote swapping your engine here on shoptalk since it is an easy way to void your coverage.
+Still, if you are a hobbyist extending the life of your car beyond 10+ years, we have compiled a guide to 10 of the top 10 things people commonly forget or underestimate when doing a late-model engine swap.

 10 Things to Consider Before Swapping an Engine:

-Wiring is always a constant problem for people, no matter what size project they are taking on, but especially in modern engine swaps.
-Wiring can be very complex and it requires a lot of understanding about amperage, wire gauge, relays, and overall circuits.
+Wiring is always a constant problem for people, no matter what size project they are taking on, especially in modern engine swaps.
+Wiring can be very complex, and it requires a lot of understanding about amperage, wire gauge, relays, and overall circuits.
 A perfect example is the electric fan circuit.
-A lot of people run two wires (power and ground), but the circuit needs to be tied into the cooling system, air conditioning system and the system needs one or two relays.
+Many people run two wires (power and ground), but the circuit needs to be tied into the cooling system, air conditioning system, and the system needs one or two relays.

 Cooling systems aren’t tricky, but many people just underestimate the volume of work that goes into it.
 Mechanical fans will work OK with older engines, but today’s engines run hotter and require a lot more cooling.
-Most people just don’t think about specific functionality of the modern engine they are installing and reinstall the mechanical fan or they hook-up a cheap electric fan that doesn’t have enough flow.
+Most people just don’t think about the specific functionality of the modern engine they are installing and reinstall the mechanical fan, or they hook up a cheap electric fan that doesn’t have enough flow.

-Most people know or have a good idea that the exhaust manifolds are going to need to be modified.
-However, it isn’t until the engine is sitting in the engine compartment that they realize how complex the issue can be and people can quickly get in over their heads.
-Steering linkage, spark plugs and wires can really cause some headache when fabricating a header.
-By the time most people have a good mental image of how the headers need to lay out, they come to the realization that the tubing is going to hit the frame or body, and have to start from scratch again—a common and costly mistake.
+Most people know or have a good idea that the exhaust manifolds will need to be modified.
+However, it isn’t until the engine is sitting in the engine compartment that they realize how complex the issue can be, and people can quickly get in over their heads.
+Steering linkage, spark plugs, and wires can really cause some headaches when fabricating a header.
+By the time most people have a good mental image of how the headers need to layout, they realize that the tubing is going to hit the frame or body and have to start from scratch again—a common and costly mistake.

 Oil Pans and Pick-Up Tubes